sgodfrey66/Polls_and_press/part_05/readme.md

 ## Congratulations!

-Welcome to the final day and final submission for DSI-EAST-1!
+Welcome to the final day and final submission for DSI-US-5!
 It has been a long road and a challenging 3 months, but welcome to your final stop: the presentation!

 ## Deliverable

-You will present your project and findings in a 5-10 minute presentation on _April 10, 2018_!
+You will present your project and findings in a 15 minute presentation on _October 22, 2018_!
 You should expect the members of your audience to be non-technical in nature.
 Your presentation should provide a summary of your problem, your approach to modeling that problem, and your ultimate findings.

 ## Things to Keep in Mind